heig-vd-dai-course/heig-vd-dai-course/14.01-caching-and-performance/01-course-material/README.md

 The expiration model is the simplest caching model.
 It is described in [RFC 2616](https://datatracker.ietf.org/doc/html/rfc2616#section-13.2).

 The cache is invalidated after a certain amount of time.
-The cache can be invalidated after a certain amount of time because the data is not expected to change.
+In other words, the data is considered fresh for a certain amount of time.
+After that time, the cache is considered stale.

 The expiration model can be used to cache static content (e.g. images, videos, etc.) or to cache responses from servers to improve the performance of the